 HOW TO MAKE BLUEBERRY MUFFINS FROM SCRATCH

-- Gather all of your ingredients and preheat the oven to 375 degrees F.
+Gather all of your ingredients and preheat the oven to 425°F.

-- Combine your dry ingredients in 1 bowl and wet ingredients in the stand mixer.
-Mix the dry into the wet, fold in your blueberries and bake.
+Combine your dry ingredients in 1 bowl and wet ingredients in the stand mixer.
+Mix the dry into the wet, fold in your blueberries.
+Lower the oven temperature down to 350°F and bake.

 How do I store blueberry muffins?